Paint wakes up a quiet garden corner

 Make a focal point.
 Painting a gate or a pair of chairs in a vivid hue and setting them at the end of a lawn will draw your eye to them.
 A highly colored wall can draw attention away from an unattractive view.
 A bright picket fence stands out and makes a garden corner feel more enclosed than a brown fence.

 Create a foil for plants.
 Use colored walls to make plants more visible, or use plants as a backdrop for colored walls.
 Magnolia flowers backed by a wall of soft blue-gray or olive green will stand out.
-On the other hand, a tall, dark green cypress hedge behind a bright orange wall will make the wall pop (as shown at top).
+On the other hand, a tall, dark green cypress hedge behind a bright orange wall will make the wall pop.